LLNL/variorum/src/docs/sphinx/PowerStack.rst

 which we refer to as the PowerStack.
 The PowerStack explores hierarchical interfaces for power management at three specific levels: batch job schedulers, job-level runtime systems, and node-level managers.
-The HPC PowerStack community meets regularly, details of which can be found at: https://hpcpowerstack.github.io. :doc:`Argo` is one of the contrubitors to the HPC PowerStack Initiative.
+The HPC PowerStack community meets regularly, details of which can be found at: https://hpcpowerstack.github.io.

+The :doc:`Argo` is one of the
+key contributors to the HPC PowerStack Initiative.
 HPC PowerStack also closely collaborates with the following community efforts:

 .. toctree::